emmanuelroecker/GL-Browser/README.md

 ### Customize the way a web page displays or behaves

 Inject files inject/list/{name}.css and inject/list/{name}.js
-in url which matches with patterns configured in inject/inject.yml.
+in url which match with patterns configured in file inject/inject.yml.

 ## Install & Start Browser